-1. Entries are due to forensictournament.net by Friday March 4th 11:59 pm (PST) 2.
-A school may enter a maximum of 10 students and/or teams per event.
+1. Entries are due to [forensictournament.net](http://forensictournament.net) by Monday, March 2nd 11:59 pm (PST).
+2. A school may enter a maximum of 10 students and/or teams per event.
 3. Students may enter a maximum of 2 events per pattern (4 total) PLUS debate: NPDA, BP or IPDA.
 Time does not permit a student to enter multiple styles of debate.
+Students who double enter assume responsibility for managing time to make it to all rounds.
 4. Schools with large entries may have to compete against fellow teammates.
-5. All rounds will be hosted in rooms at the Hyatt Centric Dublin.
-Hence, 1-10 entries require 1 hotel room for competition; 11-20 entries require 2 rooms; 21-30 entries require 3, etc. Competition rooms need to be available for debate even though your school may not have debate entries.
+5. All rounds will be hosted at the Wyndham Athens Residence.
+Hence, 1-10 entries require 1 hotel room for competition; 11-20 requires 2 rooms; 21-30 requires 3, etc. Competition rooms need to be available for debate even though your school may not have debate entries.